Summary

 In 2023, Moreno settled over a dozen wage theft lawsuits prior to launching his U.S. Senate campaign.
 He was ordered to pay over $400,000 to two former employees.
 He was rebuked by a state judge for shredding documents potentially related to the case.[21]

-A 2024 report found that Moreno had faced two lawsuits alleging gender and age-based discrimination; Moreno’s campaign responded by saying both employees who sued him now support his Senate campaign.[16]
+A March 2024 report found that Moreno had faced two lawsuits alleging gender and age-based discrimination; Moreno’s campaign responded by saying both employees who sued him supported his Senate campaign.[22]

 Political positions